 and the Montgomery Wards that they tore down.

-My brother is there too.
+Little brother is there too.

 We walk down aisle after aisle,

-Not sure what really anything is,
+Not really sure what anything is,

 But we can pick anything out